SLVSED2C December 2017 – November 2019 TVS0500

-During large transient swings, the TVS1801 will begin clamping the input signal to protect downstream conditions.
+During large transient swings, the TVS0500 will begin clamping the input signal to protect downstream conditions.
 While this prevents damage during fault conditions, it can cause leakage when the intended input signal has a fast slew rate.
-To keep power dissipation low and remove the chance of signal distortion, TI recommends that the designer keep the slew rate of any input signal on the TVS1801 below 2.5 V/µs at room temperature and below 0.7 V/µs at 125°C shown in Figure 6.
+In order to keep power dissipation low and remove the chance of signal distortion, it is recommended to keep the slew rate of any input signal on the TVS0500 below 2.5 V/µs at room temperature and below 0.7 V/µs at 125°C shown in Figure 9.
 Faster slew rates will cause the device to clamp the input signal and draw current through the device for a few microseconds, increasing the rise time of the signal.
-This will not cause any harm to the system or to the device, however it can cause device overheating if the fast input voltage swings occur regularly.
+This will not cause any harm to the system or to the device, however if the fast input voltage swings occur regularly it can cause device overheating.